a-ads/blog/content/blog/what-is-a-crypto-press-pelease-and-how-to-write-it.md

 You can send your PR directly to journalists and influencers, who may publish it or write it up in an article.
 Or you can submit it to press release distribution services and platforms.

+Read more about marketing strategies in our[ Complete Crypto Marketing Guide. ](https://a-ads.com/blog/a-complete-crypto-marketing-guide/)

 ## How to Lay Out a Crypto Press Release